scholarslab/CodeLab/Week08/lesson.md

-## More program flow
+## Week 08: Program flow (loop around)

 #### Redirecting flow

 Sometimes, it can be hard to construct a `while` loop conditional ahead of time.
 Sometimes, the flow isn't dependent on sequences.
+We might have complex logic that needs to break out of a loop in the middle of our loop code block.
+Or we might want to write out each distinct condition for reasons of legibility.
+Other times, we need to skip past the rest of the code block, to continue on with the loop rather than break out of it entirely.

-Let's say we want to play the children's game Duck Duck Goose.
+To illustrate how we might want to accomplish these things, let's play the children's game Duck Duck Goose.
 Every cycle, we ask the user to type in "Duck" or "Goose".
 If the input is "Duck", we continue the loop from the top.
 If it's "Goose", we break out of it.
+We could write this in a simpler way, but this will help illustrate our new keywords.

 ```python
 while 1: